andloh/blog.loholt.io/content/posts/multicluster-architecture/index.md

 While managing multiple Kubernetes cluster for different environments for years, I have seen a consistent need for corrolating i.e monitoring, config management, secret and security tools, to name a few.

-To be more specific, I will name a few tools that wil benefit from residing in a `Hub Cluster` rather than a `Spoke Cluster`.
+To be more specific, I will name a few tools that wil benefit from residing in a `Hub Cluster` rather as a separate instance in a `Spoke Cluster`.

 - Grafana
 - ArgoCD
 - ACS / Stackrox
 - Hasicorp Vault
 - Kibana/Opensearch Dashboards

+### Grafana

+## Security

+## A single Grafana for all environments

+Grafana is a popular tool for visualising your metrics, logs and traces from your cloud native applications, infrastructure and middleware.